-|Degree Field||Energy engineering, industrial engineering, mechanical engineering, nuclear engineering or a related engineering field|
+|Degree Field||Energy engineering, energy systems engineering, mechanical and energy engineering, or a related engineering field|

-|Key Skills||Knowledge of physics, mechanics, construction methods, dynamics and engineering technology, mathematical, critical thinking and analytical skills, knowledge of and ability to use CAD drafting software programs, spreadsheet software programs and analytical programs such as the Trane System Analyzer and EnergySoft EnergyPro, able to use multimeters, infrared imagers, catalytic combustion analyzers, air velocity and temperature monitors and heat tracing equipment|
+|Key Skills||Knowledge of physics, mechanics, construction methods, dynamics, and engineering technology; mathematical, critical thinking, and analytical skills; knowledge of and ability to use CAD drafting software programs, spreadsheet software programs, and analytical programs such as the Trane System Analyzer and EnergySoft EnergyPro; ability to use multimeters, infrared imagers, catalytic combustion analyzers, air velocity and temperature monitors, and heat tracing equipment|

-Sources: O*Net OnLine, Monster.com job postings (found in October 2012), Payscale.com, U.S. Bureau of Labor Statistics.
+Sources: O*Net OnLine, Monster.com job postings (found in October 2012), *PayScale.com, U.S. Bureau of Labor Statistics

-Step 1: Earn a Bachelor's Degree
+Earn a Bachelor's Degree

-- Complete an internship.
+Complete an internship.
 Some bachelor's degree programs allow students to complete an internship during their studies.
 These opportunities may provide students with hands-on experience working in the field.
 They also allow for networking opportunities, which may make it easier to find a job after graduation.

-Step 2: Work as an Engineer
+Work as an Engineer

-- Join the Association of Energy Engineers.
-The Association of Energy Engineers (AEE) offers members networking opportunities, certification programs and the ability to attend conferences and other meetings related to the field.
+Join the Association of Energy Engineers (AEE).
+The Association of Energy Engineers offers members networking opportunities, certification programs, and the ability to attend conferences and other meetings related to the field.
 Joining this association may allow individuals to stay abreast of changes in the field and meet other energy engineering professionals.

-Step 3: Earn a Professional Engineer License
+Earn a Professional License

-Step 4: Work as an Energy Engineer
+Work as an Energy Engineer

+The fourth step to becoming an energy engineer consists of actually working as an energy engineer.
 After gaining experience and becoming licensed, individuals are usually eligible for energy engineering positions.
 Employers of energy engineers often seek individuals who have experience working as an engineer in general or as an energy engineer.

-- Earn certification.
-The AEE offers multiple certifications to its members, including the Certified Energy Manager, Certified Energy Auditor and Certified Energy Procurement Professional.
+Earn certification.
+The AEE offers multiple certifications to its members, including the Certified Energy Manager, Certified Energy Auditor, and Certified Energy Procurement Professional.
 Some employers may prefer candidates who have earned one or more of these certifications.